RMDLO/rmdlo_tracking/README.md

 sudo apt install ros-noetic-desktop-full
 ```

 More details on ROS installation are available [from the developers](http://wiki.ros.org/melodic/Installation/Ubuntu).
 Note: every terminal which uses ROS must source the ROS installation.
-A convenient way of auto-sourcing is to source the ROS installation in the `.bashrc` file:
+A convenient way of automatically sourcing is to source the ROS installation in the `.bashrc` file:

 ```bash
 echo "source /opt/ros/noetic/setup.bash" >> ~/.bashrc